 Giving Compass' Take:

-• Jenny R. Yang discusses three ways that bias may enter AI-powered systems and lead to discrimination, but also three ways to curb this from happening.
+- Jenny R. Yang discusses three ways that bias may enter AI-powered systems and lead to discrimination and three ways to prevent this from happening.

 In 2012, college engineering student Kyle Behm applied for a number of hourly jobs at retail stores.
 Behm had worked in similar positions, but the jobs he applied for required personality assessments.
 Kyle had been diagnosed with bipolar disorder, so questions about whether he experienced mood changes led many of the retailers to reject him even though he was well qualified.

 Behm’s story illustrates the risks posed by a new generation of tools powered by artificial intelligence (AI) that are transforming the lives of America’s workers, with profound implications for civil rights.